bitwalk123/sde-tool/README.md

 # sde-tool
-Helper GUI tool for Supplier Development Engineering
+This SDE Tool is a support application for Supplier Development Engineering to organize supplier information.